elifiner/pydump/README.md

 keepTrace.init(depth=5)
 ```

+By default the pickles are very conservative.
+Everything will be mocked and stubbed.
+You will not need anything other than an
+unpickler to view and inspect the traceback, but you will not be able to run any of the functionality either.

-> Setting depth to infinite, and using a heavy-duty pickler (dill) will lead to very detailed and interractive debugging.
+Setting depth to infinite, and using a heavy-duty pickler (dill) will lead to very detailed and interractive debugging.
-> You will however need to be able to provide the same environment as the original traceback.
+You will however need to be able to provide the same environment as the original traceback.
->

 > #### :: Warning ::
 >
 > This is not a core dump.
 So do not expect everything to function as though it were a live session.
 There is danger in running